-\begin{prop} Let V be an irreducible weight module over $W(\varrho)[s]$ with all weight spaces finite-dimensional.
-If V is not uniformly bounded, then V is either a highest weight module or a lowest weight module. \end{prop} {Proof.} The proof is essentially same as that in the case of $\varrho=0$ in \cite{LvZ} (also see \cite{LS} for the $\varrho=\frac12$ case, \cite{S0} for the super case).
+\begin{prop} Let V be an irreducible weight module over $W(\varrho)[s]\, (\varrho\ne0)$ with all weight spaces finite-dimensional.
+If V is not uniformly bounded, then V is either a highest weight module or a lowest weight module. \end{prop} {Proof.} The proof is essentially same as that in the case of $\varrho=0$ in \cite{LvZ} (also see \cite{LS} for the $\varrho=\frac12$ case).

 With Theorems \ref{T41} and Proposition \ref{P43}, we obtain the main result of this paper.